benory/1520s-project-website/cloudflare/README.md

    - Email address
    - Work or page being reported
    - User agent
+   If Category is a multiple-choice or dropdown field, include both `Error report` and `Contact` as choices.
 2. Find each Google Forms `entry.*` field ID and copy it into the Worker environment variables in `wrangler.toml`.
 3. Copy `wrangler.toml.example` to `wrangler.toml`, then set: